 Philodendrons are plants that grow in the tropical rainforest, where they endure high levels of humidity and heavy rainfall.

-The best technique to water the philodendron is to simulate its natural environment.
-Make sure to water it well enough for the drainage holes to begin to fill with water.
-Make sure the roots receive water.
+The best technique to water the Philodendron is to simulate its natural environment.
+Make sure to water it well enough for the drainage holes to begin to fill with water and for the roots to receive water.

 While drooping leaves, can also be a symptom of overwatering, thus this is not the most accurate technique to determine whether to water or not.